A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation

 This module primarily serves to centralize spatial and contextual knowledge.
 It aggregates information coming from the MOT and the proprioceptive data derived from the robot's neck and head encoders \citep{roncone2016cartesian}, linking each tracker instance with the robot's head orientation and, after a 3-bin discretization, categorizing it as being to the right, left, or in front of the robot.
 This process creates a dictionary associating each individual with their respective robot-centric spatial position.
-Each element within this dictionary is dynamically updated with properties pertinent to the multi-party conversation task: people's role in the interaction (e.g., speaker, listener, addressee).
+With a frequency of 2 Hz, each element within this dictionary is dynamically updated with properties pertinent to the multi-party conversation task: people's role in the interaction (e.g., speaker, listener, addressee).
 This dictionary structure works as a knowledge repository, formatted in a readable and standardized manner, which remains readily accessible for online queries by any other module that can efficiently update or retrieve information by using any object or property as a key.
-For example, the module \textit{Self Monitoring} can ask the \textit{Spatial Memory} for all the items present to the left of the robot or ask for the location of a specific individual.
+For example, the module \textit{Self-Monitoring} can ask the \textit{Spatial Memory} for all the items present to the left of the robot or ask for the location of a specific individual.